Chrys Ingraham: Biography

-Dr. Ingraham (b.1947) was a native of New York State where she worked for 12 years at US Air and co-owned a feminist bookstore before returning to school at Onondaga Community College.
+Ingraham was a native of New York State where she worked for 12 years at US Air and co-owned a feminist bookstore before returning to school at Onondaga Community College.
 She transferred to Syracuse University's Maxwell School where she graduated with a Masters in Public Administration (1984), Graduate Certification in Women's Studies and a PhD in sociology (1992).
 Her dissertation research addressed how the Comstock Law (1872) allowed for the censorship and suppression of feminist thought in the 19th century US.
 She has taught at a variety of colleges and universities, including Syracuse University, Ithaca College, Skidmore College, Smith College, Russell Sage College, SUNY Albany, and was professor of sociology at the State University of New York at Purchase.

 She was diagnosed with metastatic ovarian cancer, and treatment began in 2020, but she died in 2024.

 Career

 Ingraham served as visiting professor at Ithaca College prior to receiving tenure and promotion to full professor at Russell Sage College, where she directed the Helen M Upton Center for Women's Studies and co-founded (with Tonia Blackwell) the Allies Center for the Study of Difference and Conflict.
-She later co-founded (with Dr Eileen Brownell) their Management and Social Responsibility program.
+She later co-founded (with Eileen Brownell) their Management and Social Responsibility program.
 In 2007, she moved to SUNY Purchase to rebuild the Sociology program and later assisted in the creation of a Latin American studies major.
 Ingraham served as professor of sociology at Purchase College.